Saturday, August 20, 2016

 Travis Wammack

-A guitarist, singer, and young instrumental genius from Memphis who cut his first record at the tender age of twelve, Travis Wammack is one of the great unheralded guitarists of rock & roll
+A guitarist, singer, and young instrumental genius from Memphis who cut his first record at the tender age of twelve, Travis Wammack is one of the great unheralded guitarists of rock & roll.

 Microwave Dave Gallaher

-For over 25 years, “ Microwave” Dave Gallaher has been an important part of the music scene in Huntsville, Alabama.
-He continues to thrive as a recording and performing artist as a solo act, and also as the frontman for Microwave Dave and the Nukes.
-Since 1989, he has hosted highly entertaining weekly shows on two local radio stations, featuring a wide spectrum of blues styles, eras, and artists.
+For over 25 years, "Microwave" Dave Gallaher has been an essential part of the Huntsville, Alabama, music scene.
+He continues to thrive as a recording and performing artist, both as a solo act and as the frontman for Microwave Dave and the Nukes.
+Since 1989, he has hosted highly entertaining weekly shows on two local radio stations, featuring a broad spectrum of blues styles, eras, and artists.

 W.C.
 Handy Music Festival

-July 22-31 2016
+July 22-31, 2016

 The Shoals